dharmatype/Bebas-Neue/README.md

 * [Bebas Neue version 2.000 (2018)](https://github.com/dharmatype/Bebas-Neue)
 *- This repository.*
 From version 2.000, Bebas Neue has become open source font.
-In this repository, you can download the font files(.otf and .ttf) and its source file(.glyphs)
+In this repository, you can download the font files(.eot, .otf, .ttf, .woff and .woff2) and its source file(.glyphs)

 ## Why
 Why git and open source?